BillNace/18341_P5_USB/README.md

 opposite.

 The wires on the USB bus are named `DP` and `DM` (for **D+** and **D-**, which aren't valid SystemVerilog signal names).
-They have `tri0` net types to allow them to be pulled down.
+They have `tri` net types to allow them to be pulled down.
 Driving the bus wires should be done with tri-state drivers.